Sung-Huan/ANNOgesic/docs/source/subcommands.rst

       --screenshot_folder SCREENSHOT_FOLDER, -f SCREENSHOT_FOLDER
                             The folder which stores the folder of screenshots.
       --track_number TRACK_NUMBER, -t TRACK_NUMBER
-                            How many number of tracks do you have.
+                            How many number of tracks do you have?
       --ImageMagick_covert_path IMAGEMAGICK_COVERT_PATH, -m IMAGEMAGICK_COVERT_PATH
-                            Please assign the path of covert in ImageMagick package.
+                            Please assign the path of "convert" in ImageMagick package.

 - Output files